Kractero/hare/src/lib/posts/prereqs.md

 ### <a name="containers">Containers</a>

+> UPDATE: You may not need containers at all, [read here](/resources/guides/containerless)

 Containers aren't strictly necessary for farming, as you can use any puppet manager that lets you switch accounts.
 However, they can make the process much easier.

 Containers are essentially isolated browser instances that retain their own cookies and sessions.
 This allows you to be logged in to multiple accounts at once.